Get Inspired by These 13 High Performing Facebook Lead Ads

 Brands like Nissan have mastered the strategy of harnessing that anticipation and using it to generate leads.
 Check out this Facebook Lead Ads example:

 Car brands use Lead Ads just like this one to get people excited about the new car before it’s even available.
 It’s sort of like watching the trailer to a movie.
 It gets the customer excited about what’s to come.
 Want to improve the quality of lead generation for your automotive agency with ease?
 Click here.

-With this particular Facebook Lead Ads example, Nissan gives the leads a few cool details about their new crossover, and simply asks the customers to “stay tuned” and wait for more details.
+With this particular Facebook Lead Ads example, Nissan gives the leads a few cool details about their new crossover and simply asks the customers to “stay tuned” and wait for more details.

-This is a highly effective and high performing Lead Ad because as time goes on, the anticipation builds, and Nissan gets an influx of leads and customers, even if it’s only for a brief time.
+This is a highly effective and high-performing Lead Ad because as time goes on, the anticipation builds, and Nissan gets an influx of leads and customers, even if it’s only for a brief time.